Must Do Tasks When Doing Site Migration

 Choose a Low-Traffic Time Window

-Selecting a low-traffic time window for the migration is akin to choosing off-peak hours for road construction; it minimizes inconvenience for the majority.
+Selecting a low-traffic time window for the migration is like choosing off-peak hours for road construction; it minimizes inconvenience for the majority.
 To find this sweet spot, consult your website analytics to identify periods when user activity is at its lowest.
 Depending on your audience, this could be late at night or on the weekend.
 Conducting the migration during these times means fewer disruptions for your users, which can go a long way in maintaining a good customer experience.

 Factoring in different time zones adds another layer of consideration.
 If your website serves an international audience, you must weigh the pros and cons of different time slots for various regions.
 It’s like coordinating a conference call across multiple time zones; you may not find a perfect time for everyone, but you aim to inconvenience as few people as possible.
 Tools that map out global website traffic can help make an informed decision.